 Conclusion

-Marijuana and life insurance can at times be complicated, but the bottom-line is that using it does not automatically mean higher premiums or a denial of coverage.
-In most cases, you can get life insurance cover if you use marijuana.
-Depending on your usage, overall health, and medical history, you may even get approved for a life insurance policy at preferred rates.
+Marijuana and life insurance can, at times, be complicated, but the bottom line is that cannabis consumption does not automatically mean higher premiums or a denial of coverage.
+In most cases, you can get life insurance coverage if you use marijuana.
+You may get approved for a life insurance policy at preferred rates depending on your usage, overall health, and medical history.
 And if your marijuana usage makes you ineligible for a traditional policy, you can access life insurance by taking out a no-medical plan.

 Frequently Asked Questions

-If a life insurance company turns down your application, there is not much you can do about it.
+If a life insurance company turns down your application due to cannabis consumption, there is not much you can do about it.
 However, not all companies treat marijuana use the same way.
-So, consider applying with life insurance providers that are less strict about it.
+So, consider applying to life insurance providers that are less strict about it.
 An experienced broker can help you identify such life insurance companies.
-If you just cannot receive traditional coverage, no-medical life insurance is an option worth looking at.
-Since it does not require a medical exam and sometimes does not even involve health question, marijuana use, or any underlying health condition will not impact your insurability.
+If you cannot receive traditional coverage, no-medical life insurance is worth considering.
+Since it does not require a medical exam and sometimes does not even involve health questions, marijuana use, or any underlying health condition will not impact your insurability.

-2. How do life insurance companies test marijuana usage?
+How does a life insurance company test marijuana usage?

-Your cost of insurance depends on many factors such as how frequently you consume marijuana, in which form you use it, and for what purpose.
-Even if you use marijuana, you can still qualify for preferred rates if you occasionally consume it orally (for example, in the form of pot brownie or THC-infused lemonades and gums) for recreational purpose.
-If you smoke or vape marijuana, you are likely to receive higher premiums.
+Your cost of insurance depends on many factors, such as how frequently you consume marijuana, in which form you use it, and for what purpose.
+Even if you use marijuana, you can still qualify for preferred rates if you occasionally consume it orally (for example, in the form of pot brownie or THC-infused lemonades and gums) for recreational purposes.
+If you smoke or vape marijuana, you are likely to receive higher life insurance premiums.